Kava vs. Kratom

 Kava's primary active components are its kavalactones, with six of them being more critical and representing over 90% of the plant's naturally-occurring ingredients.
 The composition varies depending on the Kava type, identified by its chemotype.

 The Kavalactones found in kava interact with the limbic system, which is closely connected to our emotions and behavior.
-This allows users to experience a mild euphoric feeling without posing any risk of addiction or opioid-related side effects like those of alkaloids in kratom.
+This allows users to experience a mild euphoric feeling without the worry of withdrawal.

 The government views them very differently!